munichpavel/munichpavel.github.io/_posts/2023-02-10-data-contracts.md

 Historical note: The term "data contracts" is not new.
 It appears in the [.NET framework](https://learn.microsoft.com/en-us/dotnet/framework/wcf/feature-details/using-data-contracts) for server-client data exchanges, and more recently in the [substack post](https://dataproducts.substack.com/p/the-rise-of-data-contracts) in the context of data pipelines of [Chad Sanderson](https://substack.com/profile/12566999-chad-sanderson)  (and subsequent [Data Contract Battle Royale](https://www.youtube.com/watch?v=4BEpYAp3Qu4&t=1s) with [Ethan Aaron](https://www.linkedin.com/in/ethanaaron/)).

-Disclaimer: the views expressed here are solely the authors', and do not represent the views of our employers.

 ## Data contract problem space